dwilliamscoplin/flu_AIV_demultiplex/README.md

 ## Workflow Inputs
 - **Input FASTQ files**: Add your basecalled reads (fastq.gz or bam files) to the data/ directory.
-- **Custom barcode primers and barcode arrangements**: Provided within the workflow
+- **Custom barcode primers and barcode arrangements**: Provided within the workflow in the barcodes directory.

 ## Usage
   Run the workflow using the following command: